xingyuChenju/Thermotag/README.md

 The record means the persistence time of tag #4 is 0.82 s at 16.28 ℃.

 Note that this process is optional.
-If a different temperature sensor is used, the code should be changed to fit the new data format.
+If a different temperature sensor is chosen, the code should be changed by using the new data format.

 #### 4. Evaluation:
-Then, we evaluate the performance (temperature error) of Thermotag with data obtained in data processing.
+Now, we evaluate the performance (temperature error) of Thermotag with persistence times labeled with corresponding temperature levels.

 You can calculate the temperature error of Thermotag with fun\_get\_error.m.
-An example is shown in show\_results.m.
+We introduce how to use it in show\_results.m.

 ## Project Structure
     code